smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     getDefaultMainWindowCapability ()

     /**
-     * Takes in an RAIR and stores its information
+     * Takes in a RAIR and stores its information
      * @param {RegisterAppInterfaceResponse} response */
     parseRaiResponse (response)